How often should you change your synthetic oil?

 You can see that many of us drive in one of these extreme conditions effects and engines’ oil lifespan.
 Oil loses effectiveness as it breaks down from excessive heat.
 This causes oxidation which changes the oil’s chemistry.
 It prevents the oil from cooling, lubricating, and protecting the engine.
 Sludge begins to form, which can clog the narrow oil passages.
 Oxidation also increases the oil’s viscosity which negatively affects oil efficiency.
 Oil manufacturers incorporate additives that do specific jobs, like holding dirt, soot, and other contaminants.

-Once the additives are substantially used up in that oil, it becomes time to change the oil.
+Change the oil when additives are depleted.
 If you choose conventional oil, you may need to stick with the 3,000-mile rule, especially if you drive in the conditions listed above.
 However, with synthetic motor oil, you can enjoy the benefits of an extended drain interval because of how synthetic motor oil is made.
 Here are some reasons why synthetic oil like AMSOIL performs much better:

 - Additives help prevent corrosion inside the engine.